Summary

 With $772.7 million in long-term debt and expected EBITDA for fiscal 2022 of $205 million, MATW's debt to EBITDA is currently around 3.8x.

 Net debt to EBITDA (including cash), meanwhile, rose from 3.1x in September 2021 to 3.5x at the end of June 2022.
-This is both because debt rose slightly and because EBITDA shrank.
+This is both because debt rose slightly and EBITDA shrank.
 It's worth noting that MATW's net leverage ratio of 3.5x is still below the 3.9x where it sat at the end of fiscal 2020 (September 30th 2020) or the 4.1x where it was at the end of fiscal 2019.

 Since management's stated policy is to reduce net debt to EBITDA to below 3.0x, the company's current leverage level would imply that deleveraging will likely be prioritized in the coming quarters, perhaps above buybacks.